awsdocs/aws-config-developer-guide/doc_source/config-item-table.md

 1. A configuration item relationship does not include network flow or data flow dependencies\.
 Configuration items cannot be customized to represent your application architecture\.

-1. AWS Config does not record key–value tags for CloudTrail trail, CloudFront distribution, and CloudFront streaming distribution\.
+1. AWS Config does not record key–value tags for CloudTrail trail, and CloudFront streaming distribution\.

 1. As of Version 1\.3, the relatedEvents field is empty\.
 You can access the [LookupEvents API](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_LookupEvents.html) in the *AWS CloudTrail API Reference* to retrieve the events for the resource\.